CH4RM80/KarlTheRaccoon-BOT-/README.md

 # KarlTheRaccoon-BOT-
-Just a bot made around the theme of Karl from Bungou Stray Dogs This is just a project that I started that I thought would help me learn a little more about JS in general All you have to do is grab your token to your bot, get discord.js:
+Just a bot made around the theme of Karl from Bungou Stray Dogs.
+This is just a project that I started that I thought would help me learn a little more about JS in general All you have to do is grab your token to your bot, get discord.js:
 ----------------------------------------------------------------------------------------------------------